List of EastEnders characters introduced in 1987: Fi Browning

 Fi is described as a "no-nonsense but sophisticated business woman with strength and vulnerability."
 Executive producer Sean O'Connor said, "I'm really thrilled that we have been able to tempt Lisa Faulkner back to TV drama and back to the BBC.
 She's an extremely accomplished and hugely popular actress and we're very excited to have her in Albert Square.
 Fi Browning is something of a departure for EastEnders; a no-nonsense but sophisticated business woman with strength and vulnerability.
 But does she have an agenda?
 And who—or what—has she set her sights on?"
 In August 2017, Faulkner was longlisted for Best Bad Girl at the Inside Soap Awards, while the revelation that Fi is associated with Max was longlisted for Best Shock Twist.
 She did not progress to the viewer-voted shortlist.

-William Boyde reprised his role as James Willmott-Brown after a 25-year absence in September 2017 and Fi was revealed to be his daughter Sophie.
+William Boyde reprised his role as James Willmott-Brown following a 25-year absence in September 2017 and Fi was revealed to be his daughter Sophie.
 Faulkner enjoyed working with Boyde and described him as "lovely".
 Faulkner was told about Fi's real identity upon meeting the show bosses and found the story and Fi's background "so exciting".
 She felt she could not reject the role, although she was ordered not to inform anyone about Fi's identity.
 The actress revealed that at the conclusion of the storyline, which she said had "a beginning, middle and end", Fi would be leaving the serial.